Thunderducky/scribe-link-grabber/README.md

 # scribe-link-grabber

+This is an example consumer app of the `slackscribe` system

-If you have access to this repo you probably also have access to [slackscribe](https://github.com/Thunderducky/slackscribe/)
+If you have access to this repo you probably also have access to [slackscribe repo](https://github.com/Thunderducky/slackscribe/) as well

 ## Getting started
 1. `yarn install`